lizmat/articles/5to6-classes.md

-If a class has a `TWEAK` method, then it will be called after all arguments have been processed and assigned to attributes as appropriate (including any processing of traits such as "`is rw`" and "`is required`").
+If a class has a `TWEAK` method, then it will be called after all arguments have been processed and assigned to attributes as appropriate (including assigning any default values and any processing of traits such as "`is rw`" and "`is required`").
 Inside the method, you can do all that you want to the attributes in the object.

 > Note that the `TWEAK` method is best a so-called `submethod`, which is
 > a special type of method that can only be executed by the class itself,